FlorianMercier/ImageGenerator/README.md

 ### Pixel structure

 The data structure contains all the image pixels.
 They are stored from the bottom left to the top right.
 A pixel is composed of 1 Byte for each color.
-Here the RGB format is used, pixels are 3 Bytes long.
+Pixels are 3 or 4 Bytes long depending on format.
 The padding is an array of Bytes set to 0.
 It is added at the end of each row so that the total width of the image is a multiple of 4 Bytes.

 | Offset | Size (Bytes) | Purpose      | Value (decimal) |